radical-cybertools/radical.repex.at/README.md

 Before running RE simulation path to NAMD executable must be specified; open /re_package/config/input.json and change NAMD path.
 You can find NAMD paths for mac and linux in paths-to-namd.dat (three precompiled NAMD executables are shipped with this installation), alternatively you can specify your own path.

-To run RE simulation, specify simulation configuration file and resource configuration file:
+To run RE simulation example, you nead to specify simulation configuration file and resource configuration file and run package in terminal as follows:

 ```bash
 $ RADICAL_PILOT_VERBOSE=info python radical_re_namd.py --input='config/input.json' --resource='config/xsede.json'
 ```

+This will run RE temperature exchange simulation involving 6 replicas on your local system.
+Simulation will perform a total of 3 cycles and after each cycle temperatures of replicas will be exchanged.
+During the simulation input files for each of the replicas will be generated.
+After simulation is done you should see in ReplicaExchange/re_package directory a number of NAMD output files, namely coordinate, velocity and extended system files.

 Examples of these files can be found in re_package/config directory.
-The above command will run simple synchronous RE simulation involving 6 replicas.
-In this simulation NAMD is used as an application kernel.
-Simulation is performad on local system.

 ###input.json